Non-separable matrix builders for signal processing, quantum information and MIMO applications: Introduction

 An idempotent matrix $E$ is a matrix satisfying $E^2 = E$.
-The idempotent is {\em symmetric} provided $E^*=E$; idempotents here are all symmetric.
+The idempotent is {\em symmetric} provided $E^*=E$; idempotents considered here are symmetric.
 A complete orthogonal symmetric idempotent (COSI) set is a set of $n\ti n$ matrices $\{E_1, E_2, \ldots, E_k\}$ where each $E_i$ is a symmetric idempotent, $E_iE_j=0=E_jE_i$ for $i\neq j$ and $E_1+E_2+\ldots + E_k=I_n$.
 Further definitions are given as required within sections.
-Definitions related to constellations of unitary matrices are given in Section \ref{spacetime}; definitions related to Hadamard matrices, real and complex, are given in section \ref{hada}.
+Definitions related to constellations of unitary matrices are given in Section \ref{spacetime}; definitions related to special Hadamard matrices, (real or complex) are given in section \ref{hada}.